好色先生

 General Neurology

-By the end of this course, participants should be able to:1.
-Define imposter syndrome and its role in professional fulfillment2.
-Describe prevalence and pathophysiology of imposter syndrome in physicians3.
-Apply techniques rooted in positive psychology to overcome imposter syndrome in neurology training4.
-Identify the role of advocacy in overcoming imposter syndrome5.
-List actionable ways to advocate as trainees at the unit, departmental, institutional, and national levels6.
-Develop an action plan to address imposterism and expand advocacy sphere of influence utilizing resources offered by the AAN
+Participants should be able to define imposter syndrome and its role in professional fulfillment; describe prevalence and pathophysiology of imposter syndrome in physicians; apply techniques rooted in positive psychology to overcome imposter syndrome in neurology training; identify the role of advocacy in overcoming imposter syndrome; list actionable ways to advocate as trainees at the unit, departmental, institutional, and national levels; and develop an action plan to address imposterism and expand advocacy sphere of influence using resources offered by the AAN.

 No CME available